UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing.rst

 In this section we will go over:

 1. Our Build
-2. Setting up and using a local build environment with Docker
+2. Docker
-3. Code Coverage and Tests
+3. Code Coverage and Testing

-Our Build
+1. Our Build
 ----------
 Most of the code for pyKLIP is written in python, specifically python versions 2.7 and 3.6.
 It is to be noted, however, that as we are using the `anaconda3 image <https://hub.docker.com/r/continuumio/anaconda3>`__ for our build which uses python version 3.6, so make sure all code can run in python 3.
 Anaconda comes with many useful packages built-in so if you need a package check out `the following link <https://docs.continuum.io/anaconda/pkg-docs>`__ before installing anything and see if it's already included.

-Docker
+2. Docker
 ------

 One very useful tool to have is a local build environment of the pyKLIP package to work on.
 We will be using a software container platform called Docker and this tutorial will provide a brief overview on how to set it up and how to use it with respect to pyKLIP.